April 3 - 9, 2016: Issue 258

 From Canterbury Bell: 'I am having such a lovely time at the beach, surfing twice a day, and sometimes three times.
 Nearly every evening we all go round the rocks; it is great fun.
 Sometimes we gather wood for the fire.
 Every morning before breakfast I go down and paddle or build sand castles.
 I love getting a strainer and straining the sand from the pieces of shell on the beach.
 When we were first down here there was a little boy staying with us; we had great fun together.
 There is a bathing pool down here, it is awfully nice at low tide, you have to cross some very slippery rocks to set to it though. … AT NEWPORT.
 (1923, March 4).
 Sunday Times (Sydney, NSW : 1895 - 1930), , p.
 7 (SUPPLEMENT TO SUNDAY TIMES).
 Retrieved from http://nla.gov.au/nla.news-article120549549

-Finding Newport's first rock-pool, Easter Saturday Investigation!, March 26th, 2016 - this is too symmetrical to be 'natural': Top is close up of cement edge and below this the whole of - can be seen from view available at 'cross-waves' - Newport Beach.
+Finding Newport's second rock-pool, Easter Saturday Investigation!, March 26th, 2016 - this is too symmetrical to be 'natural': Top is close up of cement edge and below this the whole of - can be seen from view available at 'cross-waves' - Newport Beach.

 42. John C. Webster 11/11/25. requesting Council to render the swimming pool at Newport Beach safe for bathers, and offering to contribute towards cost.
-43. F. P. A Booth 7/11/25. on the same subject, and stating that Professor Cotton, the leading geological and, authority in the State has offered to confer with the Engineer on the ground, with a view to obviating the dangerous overhanging cliffs; also stating he is willing to guarantee £25 of the cost, and expressing willingness to raise sufficient to cover the whole cost of the work.
+43. F. P. A Booth 7/11/25. on the same subject, and stating that Professor Cotton, the leading geological and authority in the State has offered to confer with the Engineer on the ground, with a view to obviating the dangerous overhanging cliffs; also stating he is willing to guarantee £25 of the cost, and expressing willingness to raise sufficient to cover the whole cost of the work.
 44. Arthur S. Colwell.
 11/1/125. on same subject: They be informed that a report is being asked of from Professor Cotton, and Mr. Penman B. E., and they be thanked for their offers of financial assistance.
 46. W. Pryer.
 5/11/25, requesting permission to use the night- soil at present being deposited at the Sanitary Depot at Rocklily for his vegetable garden: Referred to Inspector for report as to the advisability of declaring the land a depot.